 - EP registrars

-- Nurses actively performing the EP physiologist role
+- Allied professionals actively performing the EP physiologist role

-- Hands-on sessions allow practical exposure to relevant topics
+- Hands-on demonstrations allow practical exposure to relevant topics

 - Case studies place theory into real-life clinical scenarios